bigblobby/tools-for-frontend/DEPLOYMENT.md

 ## Health Checks

-The setup includes health checks for backend and nginx.
+The setup includes health checks for backend and Caddy.
 You can verify:

 ```bash
 # Check health status